cometbft/cometbft/docs/architecture/tendermint-core/adr-042-state-sync.md

 asynchronousy.

 ## Proposal: Eager StateSync With Per Chunk Light Client Validation
-The conclusion after some concideration of the advantages/disadvances of eager/lazy and different security models is to produce a state sync which eagerly produces snapshots and uses light client validation.
+The conclusion after some consideration of the advantages/disadvances of eager/lazy and different security models is to produce a state sync which eagerly produces snapshots and uses light client validation.
 This approach has the performance advantages of pre-computing efficient snapshots which can streamed to new nodes on demand using sequential IO.
-Secondly, by using light client validation we cna validate each chunk on receipt and avoid the potential eclipse attack of majority of peer based security.
+Secondly, by using light client validation we can validate each chunk on receipt and avoid the potential eclipse attack of majority of peer based security.